Riyuanliu/home/README.md

 # Personal Website
-This project is folk and modifiy from imsyy
+This project is folk and modifiy from imsyy.

 Welcome to my personal website!
 This platform is a reflection of my diverse interests and projects.
 Below, you'll find an overview of the key features:

 ## Music API